Welcome!

 Who leaked this story to the reporter and why?
 Smells Karl Rovian to me.
 I think it was leaked to discredit the documentary "Hot Coffee" even though there is no comparison.
 The McDonald hot coffee case, (that was used by conservatives to enlist support for tort reform) was valid and not a frivolous lawsuit.
 Update 2/18/2011 (after this post): **Read**

 More important, the "Hot Coffee" documentary also explains how your legal rights may be taken away from you without your realizing it.
 (Definitely watch the documentary and/or the videos in our "Hot Coffee" post).
+I'm expecting the GOP, etc. to come after Amy Goodman (Democracy Now) next (as well as all progressive media)... but progressives everywhere must be on full alert.

-Watch closely ... brave protesters (for democracy) in the Middle East who had previously been called heroes, I predict will be called (by conservative politicians, corporate executives, right-wing think tanks and mainstream media) either Communists, or anti-American, or terrorists ... and they will be accused of destabilizing the "region" ....
+Watch closely ... brave protesters (for democracy) in the Middle East who had previously been called heroes, I predict will be called (by conservative politicians, corporate executives, right-wing think tanks and mainstream media) either Communists, or anti-American,or terrorists ... and they will be accused of destabilizing the "region" ....
 The accusations are already being hurled.

 -